List of recreational vehicles: Class B motorhome (campervan)

-Most Australian campervans are based on much smaller vehicles such as the Toyota HiAce, while the middle ground is now populated by larger vans that blur the definition of campervan or motorhome.
-These include the Ford Transit, Mercedes-Benz Sprinter, Fiat Ducato, and Iveco.
+Most Australian campervans are based on much smaller vehicles such as the Toyota HiAce.
+Middle size Class B is now populated by larger vans that blur the definition of campervan or motorhome.
+These include the Ford Transit, Mercedes-Benz Sprinter, Fiat Ducato-Ram ProMaster, and Iveco.

 In the United States and Canada, Class B motorhomes are built on several different chassis depending on the motorhome manufacturer and engine design aims.
 Common chassis include the Mercedes Benz Sprinter diesel, the Ram Promaster gas, the Chevrolet Express gas, and the Ford Transit gas and diesel.

+Westfalia one of the founders of small camping vans in the Volkswagen Bus campers, as starting making new Westfalia Class B vans.

 In the State of California, in order to qualify as Class B RV, a vehicle must have four of the following six built-in items: